25 most common SEO mistakes

 The closer the content is to the original URL the better, and if not, the intermediate URL structure should provide relevant information.
 '2020', 'blog', '20-10-2020', and 'old' do not say what the article is about and thus reduce the chance of a high ranking.

 Unbelievable, but true.
-There are still people and even professional site developers who don't use alt text and descriptions for photos.
+There are still people and even professional site developers who don't use descriptive file names and alt text for photos.
 Search engines can't smell what a photo is about.
-That's why you can put information about the photo in the name, the alt text, and the description.
+That's why you can put information about the photo in the file name and the alt text.

 Photos are often searched for and even if someone downloads your photos from the search engine overview, this will contribute to your ranking.
 But a photo can only be found if you say what the photo is about.